xianbaum/StrayKitty/README.md

 ### Cleaning out/ and tsout/ folders

 tsout/ is a folder created by the TypeScript compilation process.

 It is then compiled by browserify into the out/ folder.
-I also copy some files into the out/ folder depending on what is being built.
+The build script also copy some files into the out/ folder depending on what is being built.
 If you are building different versions, you may want to consider typing

  > npm run clean